haycco/jquery-pinyin/README.md

 jQuery-Pinyin
 =============

-The jQuery plugin used to transfer for Pinyin with Chinese character
+The jQuery plugin used to transform Pinyin with Chinese character

 Installation
 -------